soerenhm/OpticalConstants.jl/readme.md

 # Optical constants
-Handy Julia package for reading optical data from [refractiveindex.info](https://refractiveindex.info/).
+Julia package for reading optical data from [refractiveindex.info](https://refractiveindex.info/).

 ## Searching materials
-Say we want to find all matches to Au (chemical formula for gold); we can write
+Say we are interested in the refractive index of Au (chemical formula for gold).
+With `ri_search`, we search the refractiveindex.info database for matches:
 ```
 using OpticalConstants

 matches = ri_search("Au")
 println(matches)
 ```
-Several matches were found, returned as a vector of dictionaries (only a few of the keys are shown to save space):
+The matches are returned as a vector of dictionaries (only a few of the keys are shown to save space):
 ```
 [{"material" => "Au", "name" => "Johnson and Christy 1972: n,k 0.188-1.937 µm", "page" => "Johnson", ...}, {"material" => "Au", "name" => "McPeak et al. 2015: n,k 0.3-1.7 µm", "page" => "McPeak", ...}, ...]
 ```